 Function arguments and return values are passed by value.
 For example, if you modify an argument from inside a JavaScript function then the caller Lua code won't see the changes, and if you return a global JS object and modify it in Lua then object won't be changed in webpage context.
+The exception is Element which has some mutable fields.

 If a JavaScript function throws an error, it is re-throwed as a Lua error.
-To handle errors it is better to use JavaScript try/catch because some of the information about the error can be lost in JavaScript $\rightarrow$ Lua conversion.
+To handle errors it is better to use JavaScript try/catch because some of the information about the error can be lost in JavaScript \rightarrow Lua conversion.

-See also: splash:runjs, splash:evaljs, splash:wait\for\resume, splash:autoload, treat.as\array.
+See also: splash:runjs, splash:evaljs, splash:wait_for_resume, splash:autoload, treat.as_array, Element Object, splash:select, splash:select_all.